uic-big-data/assignment-1/README.md

 </p>

 #### Task 3
 In the ChartComponent, create a simple bar chart using D3 that uses the data read from the shadow tiles and displays the amount of shadow at the location hovered by the mouse.
-Notice that you will have to establish a communication between two sibling components: MapComponent and ChartComponent.
+Pay attention that the tiles store **normalized** values, so you will have to multiply those values by the maximum number of minutes a point can be under shadow (360 during winter, 540 during spring/fall and 720 during summer).
+Notice also that you will have to establish a communication between two sibling components: MapComponent and ChartComponent.
 There are [multiple](https://levelup.gitconnected.com/5-ways-to-share-data-between-angular-components-d656a7eb7f96) ways to achieve this.
 After completing this task, you should see something similar to the animation below:

 ![Assignment 1 Chicago animation](chicago.gif)